Support Us Button Widget

 History

-This museum opened in late October inside the Smith-McDowell House, featuring many untold stories of WNC’s land and inhabitants.
+This museum opened in the fall of last year inside the Smith-McDowell House, featuring many untold stories of WNC’s land and inhabitants.

 Smith-McDowell House